-For students, these will become a second home, after the library, as many have facilities that adhere to the student’s lifestyle.
+For students, these become a second home, after the library, as many have facilities that adhere to the student lifestyle.

-You will come here during freshers, welcome week, after your first hand-in, after your last hand-in, at the end of term, at the end of your course, at graduation and if it’s just a Thursday.
+You come here during Freshers, welcome week, after your first hand-in, after your last hand-in, at the end of term, at the end of your course, at graduation and if it’s just a Thursday.

-There are a great selection of pubs in Teesside University area, here are just a few.
+There are a great selection of pubs in the Teesside University area.
+Here are just a few.

-Outside of our Student Union there are three pubs on campus, The Dickens, The Star and The Southfield.
+Aside from our Students’ Union there are three pubs on campus, The Dickens, The Star and The Southfield.

 JD Wetherspoon, or ‘Spoons’ to locals, is the biggest pub chain in the country.

 Their popularity comes from their large variety of cheap drinks and food.

 In Middlesbrough, there are two – Swatters Carr and Lloyds the Resolution.